decarlof/scanLib/docs/source/about.rst

 About
 =====

-**amControls** is an EPICS IOC supporting the Additive Manufacturing at beamline 32-ID of the Advanced Photon Source.
+**amControls** is an EPICS IOC to demo how to create PVs and support callback in python.

 .. image:: img/amControls.png